 Cooperatives can be used to accomplish almost any purpose: to fulfill a need, obtain a product or service, produce a product or service, or secure employment.
 Most co-ops are focused on one of these activities, but many of them address a combination of these activities.

 What makes a co-op unique is that it is owned and democratically governed by its members, the people who use its products or services, or are employed by the business.
-The purpose of the enterprise it to not to accumulate profit for investors, but to meet the goals and aspirations of its members.
+Though co-ops are “for profit” businesses in nature, the purpose of the enterprise it to not to accumulate profit for investors, but to meet the goals and aspirations of its members.
 For this reason, any surplus generated by a co-op is reinvested in the business or returned to the members based on their use of its services.
 Membership in the co-op is obtained through the purchase of a member share in the business, which does not change in value (in contrast to publicly traded corporations) and entitles the member to one vote in matters that come before the members.

 Learn more about co-ops:

 - Five Fab Facts About Co-ops